Visit Carcassonne in Languedoc-Roussillon

 The restoration is criticised because it ignored, to some extent, local traditions - for example local roofs were never steeply sloping or covered with slates - but those with less concern for such technicalities believe the result is exceptional, if inaccurate.

 Carcassonne consists of a lower, external defensive wall surrounding a higher wall with many towers, which itself encloses the ancient town.
 In the town, in addition to the streets of medieval dwellings, are a cathedral and a chateau.
 There is also a museum that explains the impact and story of the Albigensian crusade.

-Map showing location of Carcassonne
+Location of Carcassonne